sib-swiss/single-cell-training/docs/day3/enrichment_analysis.md

 AnnotationDbi::keytypes(org.Hs.eg.db)
 ```

-Let's select a set of genes that are upregulated in the astrocytes compared to the macrophages:
+Let's select a set of genes that are downregulated in the tumor cells compared to normal:

 ```R
 tum_down <- subset(tum_vs_norm,